HewlettPackard/hpe-azurestack/Usage-Monitor/README.md

-#Get usage data with cost
-Tool Exports AzureStack usage data with cost to json file This tool has been tested on Azure Stack integrated systems connected to Azure
+Tool to export AzureStack usage data with cost to json file This tool has been tested on Azure Stack integrated systems connected to Azure

 ## Prerequisites